AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 You can also download the templates manually via the link above.
 Use the templates and customize your reports accordingly.

-# Export Training Report
+## Export Training Report

 The training reports can be exported to Power BI as part of the Unified Reports feature.

 The Training Report has these additional fields:

-* Count of users who’ve shared feedback on a course
+* Count of users who've shared feedback on a course
 * Average star rating for a course

 ![](assets/export-training-report.png)

-## Learning Path-related changes
+### Learning Path-related changes

 ### Admin: Learning Transcripts and Unified Report